-At Agruss Law Firm, LLC, we have helped thousands of clients to seek justice and compensation for personal injuries, and you won’t owe us a penny for our services unless we win your case.
+At Mike Agruss Law, we have helped thousands of clients to seek justice and compensation for personal injuries, and you won’t owe us a penny for our services unless we win your case.
 If you or a loved one has been injured due to an electrocution accident, contact our office today for a free consultation.

 Types of Electrocution Accidents

 As mentioned before, construction is the most common occupation for electrocution accidents to occur.
 This is due to the multiple electrical sources needed for a single construction site.
 The CDC conducted a study that found that the construction industry accounts for 52% of all occupational electrocutions.
 Although, electrocution accidents can still happen almost anywhere there is a strong enough current.
 A few different types of electrocution accidents include the following:

 - Poorly insulated or exposed components – Each part of an outlet and wire that electricity comes into contact with should have the proper insulation and grounding.
 Without this, a mishap could result in a serious shock to anyone close to it.

 - Defective products – Items such as hair dryers or kitchen appliances that have not yet been recalled may be manufactured or designed improperly in a way that makes them especially vulnerable to electrocution.

 - Human error – Accidents still occur with safety measures in place, such as a person perhaps mistakenly touching a power source thinking that it was turned off while it was still active.